undenuicap/descent/README.md

 [dependencies]
 descent = "0.3"
 descent_ipopt = "0.3"
-descent_macro = "0.3" # for optional expr! procedural macro use
+descent_macro = "0.3" # for optional but recommended expr! procedural macro use
 ```

 ## Example